 Hypnotic Eyes: Professor Screweyes' screw eye.
 It is able to hypnotize people (*cough*), despite the fact that it's only a screw thrust in his eyesocket.
-The backstory of the "eye" is what makes everything so disturbing; take a look at Eye Scream below.
+The backstory of the "eye" is what makes everything so disturbing; take a look at Eye Scream above.

 Informed Ability: Much of Neweyes' plan (and the film's plot) hinges on the dinosaurs' apparent intelligence and abilities — to navigate New York City, to handle the modern world, to make up their own minds about what they want to do with their lives.
 In reality, they're extremely childlike and naive, and this nearly winds up being their undoing.

 Interspecies Romance: Elsa is very straightforward about her crush on Rex, much to his initial discomfort.
 Whether or not he returns her feelings in the end is sort of hard to tell.